 Clean up pet waste often at home to avoid harmful bacteria soaking into the ground water.
 When walking your dog, put their waste in a plastic bag, and in the garbage.

-Stop using salt in the winter
+Stop using salt in winter

 When removing ice from driveways and sidewalks, use a calcium magnesium acetate (CMA) deicer.
 This is about as corrosive as tap water, safe for concrete, biodegradable and requires fewer applications.

-When planting, use native trees and plants
+Plant native trees and plants

 Trees and deep rooted native plants keep soil in place, absorb water and help rain soak into the soil.
 This prevent erosion and holds runoff.
 They also come back year after year.